 Employee Benefits That Work

-- Provide food for staff: there are plenty of benefits of providing food for the workplace.
+- Provide food for staff — there are plenty of benefits of providing food in the workplace.
 Whether this is keeping the office kitchen stocked with tea, coffee, and healthy snacks, or putting on a staff lunch once a month for your employees, providing food will keep staff feeling happy and healthy.

 A focus on staff education is the key to higher retention rates.
-Whether it’s a mentorship program, upskill support or extra training for professional development, offering opportunities for growth will suspend any feelings of stagnancy within your company.
-In any industry, the staff wants to see there is the ability for them to grow as a person and as a professional.
+Whether it’s a mentorship program, upskill support or extra training for professional development, offering growth opportunities will suspend any feelings of stagnancy within your company.
+In any industry, the staff wants to see they can grow as a person and as a professional.
 If you’re unsure what training or development opportunities to offer, the best thing you can do is to ask.
 Ask your employees about areas they want to improve in and find compromises on what you can offer.

-Not only will upskilling your employees help with their satisfaction levels, but it will also give you a highly skilled workforce who are able to grow alongside your company.
+Not only will upskilling your employees help with their satisfaction levels, but it will also give you a highly skilled workforce who can grow alongside your company.

 Alongside any other benefits you offer, every staff member wants to feel appreciated for what they do.
 Make it a habit to reward staff for good work, or when they go the extra mile.

 Whether it’s a sincere email, a gift card, an extra day off or showing them how their hard work has paid off, show your employees that you appreciate them.
 You can also use company milestones as an opportunity to recognize company achievements and what role staff members played in achieving your goals.
 Whatever recognition and reward system you put in place, make sure it directly reflects your company values.
-If there is something that managers are labeling as important behavior, reward that behavior when it comes up.
+If there is something that managers are labelling as important behaviour, reward that behaviour when it comes up.

 Create open channels of communication between employees and management.
 Not only does this help employees feel secure with their position in the company, but it fosters a positive community between staff and seniors.
 Allow employees the space to ask questions about the company and what direction it’s headed in, as well as the opportunity to speak frankly and openly with their managers.